Community displacement: Causes

-Community displacement is not gentrification.
-It may be a byproduct, but it is not a necessary result of gentrification.
+Community displacement may be a result of gentrification, the informal redevelopment that occurs when new, and typically richer people, move into a neighborhood.
+It is the result of urban redevelopment of a residential neighborhood to non-residential uses including retail, education, healthcare, and transportation.
+However, community displacement is not the same thing as gentrification.
+It may be a byproduct, but it is not a necessary result.
 New York City's gentrification of the financial district produced no outflow of population.
 It did not significantly change the cost of living in the neighborhood.